genial-framework/Cryptography/README.md

 ### Prerequisites

-> It is recommended that you use the latest version of php
+> It is recommended that you use the latest version of PHP <br />

+> It is also recommended that if you use PHP 5.6 that you use the latest
+> version for 5.6.
+The same goes with PHP 7.0, PHP 7.1, and PHP 7.2.

 - PHP ^5.6|^7.0
 - [Mbstring](https://secure.php.net/manual/en/book.mbstring.php) Extension